thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### If any Part of the Deployment Pipeline Fails, Stop the Line

-To establish a [rapid, repeatable, reliable](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) releases, we have to accept as a team that every change, every commit into Version Control, will successfully build, pass every test and deploy.
+To establish [rapid, repeatable, reliable](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) releases, we have to accept as a team that every change, every commit into Version Control, will successfully build, pass every test and deploy.
 In that case, [*Agree as a Team to Never Break the Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build) extends to the whole [*Deployment Pipeline*](#deployment-pipeline).
 This implies that if any part of the delivery process fails, the team owns the failure, [Stops The Line](https://en.wikipedia.org/wiki/Andon_(manufacturing)), and fixes it immediately before moving on with any ongoing work.
 This is vital to [*Build Quality In*](#build-quality-in).

 ## Closing

-As one can see, Continuous Delivery is once more not a tooling problem, as is [the case for Continuous Integration]({% post_url 2020-03-23-continuous-integration-is-not-a-tooling-problem %}).
+As demonstrated, Continuous Delivery is another discipline where the lack of tooling not the problem, as is [the case for Continuous Integration]({% post_url 2020-03-23-continuous-integration-is-not-a-tooling-problem %}).
 To be successful with Continuous Delivery, and henceforth have a performant, reliable, deterministic IT release process, calls for an understanding of the principles, the foundations, the one pattern and the practices.

 Once we fathom all of that, the rest will follow, naturally.
 It becomes a virtuous cycle where quality leads to higher throughput, and throughput leads to even better quality.